jagilber-org/kusto-dashboard-manager/README.md

    ```
    @kusto-dashboard-manager export_all_dashboards
    Pass snapshot YAML from step 3
-   Filter by creator: Jason Gilbertson
+   Filter by creator: John Doe
    Output directory: exports/
    ```

 Or simply ask Copilot in natural language:

 ```
-Export all my Azure Data Explorer dashboards by Jason Gilbertson
+Export all my Azure Data Explorer dashboards by John Doe
 ```

 ## Testing